 A family torn apart by distracted driving

 In October of 2015, the lives of the Edwards family were changed forever in a matter of seconds.
-On the way to her brother’s wedding rehearsal, Kate got into an Uber with her mother, father, and fiance.
+On the way to her brother’s wedding rehearsal, Kate got into an Uber with her mother, father, and fiancé.

 McMinn Law Firm has filed a lawsuit against Lyft, on behalf of the Edwards family.
 The lawsuit says the driver of the Uber could have been prevented from using the Lyft while the vehicle is moving or other apps are open.

 This liability question is similar to other cases filed against technology companies.
 It comes at a time when distracted driving is at an all time high.
 Personal injury lawyers like Jason McMinn call on drivers and companies to share their responsibility in tragedies like this.
-Communities like Round Rock, where the Edwards family occurred,

 Liability in Distracted Driving Cases Shared by Multiple Parties